origo-map/origo-documentation/content/settings.md

 ### palette
-Array of colors used by for instance the draw tool.
+Array of colors used in the stylewindow when for instance styling features in the draw tool.
 Will replace the default colors.

 #### Example palette